yaya2devops/bachelor-guide/docs/overview.md

 <details>
 <summary>
-8. Will this website stay live and I can access it whenever I need?
+8. Will this website stay online and can I access it whenever I need?
 </summary>

 Certainly, I've already <a href="#/renewal/">renewed the domain here</a>, and I'll continue to do so consistently to ensure you can learn anytime, anywhere.
 Promise!